Oriented Closed Polyhedral Maps and the Kitaev Model: The algebra of ribbon operators

 So we can, for example, change the starting point of the Gauss' law and flux operators by conjugation in the convolution sense,

-As for the ordinary multiplication of $\M$ it is quite difficult to find computable relations between ribbon operators.
-The rare cases which we are able to compute occupies the present Section.
+As for the ordinary multiplication of $\M$, it is quite difficult to find computable relations between ribbon operators.
+The rare cases which we are able to compute occupy the present Section.

-If two ribbons are sufficiently distant then the corresponding operators should commute.
-Thinking over which edges have $P$ or $Q$ operators that do not commute we arrive to the following: \begin{defi} For an arrow $d\in\Arr(\D(\Sigma)^*)$ let $U(d)$ be the set of arrows that are incident to $d$ and lie on the boundary of the same type 1 face as $d$ does.
-(There are 6 such arrows, including $d$, forming a U-shape of 3 edges.)
-Two (op)curves, or just sets of arrows, $\gamma$ and $\gamma'$ in $\D(\Sigma)^*$ are called U-separated, written $\gamma\Usep\gamma'$ if $d\nin U(d')$ for all $d\in\gamma$ and $d'\in\gamma'$. \end{defi}
+If two ribbons are sufficiently distant, then the corresponding operators should commute.
+Thinking over which edges have $P$ or $Q$ operators that do not commute we arrive to the following: \begin{defi} For an arrow $d\in\Arr(\D(\Sigma)^*)$, let $U(d)$ be the set of arrows that are incident to~$d$ and lie on the boundary of the same type 1 face as $d$ does.
+(There are 6 such arrows, including~$d$, forming a U-shape of 3 edges.)
+Two (op)curves, or just sets of arrows,~$\gamma$ and~$\gamma'$ in~$\D(\Sigma)^*$ are called U-separated, written $\gamma\Usep\gamma'$ if $d\nin U(d')$ for all $d\in\gamma$ and $d'\in\gamma'$. \end{defi} So we have

 At the other extreme let $\rho=\gamma$.
 Then the product is computable if $d\nin U(d')$ for any pair of different arrows $d,d'\in\rho$.
-This property of being "self-U-separated" can be seen to be equivalent to properness (Def. \ref{def: prop ribb}) of the opcurve.
-Thus

-by comparing (\ref{Ophol}) with (\ref{D^* mul}) and using that the coproduct of $\D(H)^*$ is multiplicative.
-For proper ribbons we also have the inversion formula
+This property of being ``self-U-separated'' can be seen to be equivalent to properness (Definition~\ref{def: prop ribb}) of the opcurve.
+Thus, by comparing (\ref{Ophol}) with (\ref{D^* mul}) and using that the coproduct of $\D(H)^*$ is multiplicative.
+For proper ribbons, we also have the inversion formula

 and the cyclic permutation formula

 where $C\rho=(d_2,\dots,d_n,d_1)$ whenever $\rho=(d_1,\dots,d_n)$.